Jangsoodlor/JPG-to-PDF-with-CLI/README.md

 # JPG-to-PDF with CLI
 Simple Python script to convert a set of images to PDF and combine them into one single PDF file within seconds.
-This is a fork of [praneetk2704's JPG-to-PDF](https://github.com/praneetk2704/JPG-to-PDF)
+Based on [praneetk2704's JPG-to-PDF](https://github.com/praneetk2704/JPG-to-PDF)
 <br /><br />
 ![screenshot_1](/piktur/demonstration.png)